Chapter 01

 Middle lands

-The mage appeared youthful, her long, cascading black hair nearly touching the ground, with bangs that framed her doll-like visage and fell gracefully to her chest.
-Her deep sea-green eyes, vibrant yet clouded with concern, mirrored the frustration she felt regarding the relentless conflicts that raged unchecked beyond her tower's formidable walls.
+The young mage appeared strikingly youthful, her long black hair nearly grazing the ground, with bangs that gracefully framed her doll-like visage and flowed down to her chest.
+Her vibrant sea-green eyes, full of life yet clouded with anxiety, mirrored the frustration she felt over the relentless conflicts that raged uncontrollably beyond the formidable walls of her tower.

 Refer to the one-shot: Forgotten History for more details.